w314/notes/javaNotes/javaQA.md

 ##### PreparedStatement

-Alternatively, a `PreparedStatement` can be used.
-This interface gives us the flexibility of specifying parameters with the `?` symbol.
-It also **protects against SQL injection** when user input is used by pre-compiling the SQL statement.

 ```java
 PreparedStatement ps = conn.prepareStatement();
 String sql = "SELECT * FROM employees WHERE age > ?
 AND location = ?";